 Conducted on a 40-foot covered pontoon boat in the Roanoke Sound, the trip takes one and a half to two hours.
 Along the way, researchers will talk about their work and share their discoveries from their ongoing study.
 While the boat is moving, dolphins will be playing in their natural habitat alongside the vessel.
 Passengers will also learn about the pelicans, osprey and other birds that congregate in the sounds, as well as the ecology and history of this dynamic area.
 The Outer Banks is an ideal place to take a dolphin boat trip to learn even more about these miraculous creatures.
 These excursions will get you close enough to safely connect with these incredible animals and to experience them in the wild, in a world where humans are visitors and the bottlenose dolphin is happily at home.
 A great trip for families and people of all ages!

 The Dolphin Watch Tours are the perfect outing for large and small groups and is suitable for people of all ages.
-For reservations you may reserve online or call 1.877.359.8447 or 252.441.4124, ext.
+For reservations you may reserve online by clicking HERE or call (877) 359-8447 or (252) 441-4124, ext.
 1 for reservations.
 The Dolphin Watch Tour is very popular so we encourage you to book well in advance to secure your spot on this wonderful experience.

 You will board the Phoenix at Kitty Hawk Kites, Whalebone Watersports (yellow building with blue roof) located at 7517 South Virginia Dare Trail, on the south side of the NC 64 Hwy. that connects Nags Head and Roanoke Island.
 Also available at this site, you can rent: kayaks, stand-up paddle boards and jet skis so make a day of it!

 South Nags Head Location: